Beast Wars: Transformers: Legacy

 The show was succeeded by Beast Machines: Transformers, with a new creative team in charge of production.
 The traditionally animated Japanese series Beast Wars II and Beast Wars Neo were created to fill the gap while the second and third seasons of Beast Wars were being translated into Japanese (called Beast Wars: Metals).
 Several comic books and video games were also produced.
-The show's production companies, Mainframe Entertainment and Alliance Atlantis, are also the same creators of the world's first ever computer animated TV series, ReBoot, which ran from 1994–2001.
+The show's production companies, Mainframe Entertainment and Alliance Atlantis, are also the same creators of the world's first ever computer-animated TV series, ReBoot, which ran from 1994 to 2001.

 In June 2017, producer Lorenzo di Bonaventura stated that a film adaptation of Beast Wars was not in plans, as he explained: "I'm probably not the one to be asking that question to because I don't get Beast Wars, but you know, thankfully I'm not the only vote on it.
 I've never quite understood, they kind of feel like incompatible to me, you have animals, robots, we're used to cars."
 Both a follow-up to Bumblebee, and an adaptation of Beast Wars were reported to be in development, written separately by Joby Harold and James Vanderbilt, respectively.
-It was later reworked as a hybrid adaptation named Transformers: Rise of the Beasts that will feature the Maximals, the Predacons, and the Terrorcons.
+It was later reworked as a hybrid adaptation named Transformers: Rise of the Beasts, which is a sequel to Bumblebee and featured the Maximals and a new incarnation of the Terrorcons.
+The film was released on June 9, 2023.

 The third and final chapter of Transformers: War for Cybertron Trilogy titled "Kingdom" features the Autobots and the Maximals teaming up against the Decepticons and the Predacons.